RWSandaru8/photonXR-dicom/DEPLOYMENT.md

 The server is configured to:
 - Run on HTTPS port 3000
 - Use SSL certificates from Let's Encrypt
-- Proxy DICOM-Web requests to Orthanc server on port 4000 with authentication
+- Proxy DICOM-Web requests to Orthanc server on port 4000
-- Include proper CORS headers for medical imaging
-- Serve the built OHIF viewer application with custom configuration
+- Serve the built OHIF viewer application

-### Authentication
-The system is configured to use:
-- **Orthanc Username**: admin
-- **Orthanc Password**: admin123

 ### Environment Variables (Optional)
 You can override the default port by setting: